 But none of these biographical details are as compelling as Eve’s prose.
 In essay collections and autobiographical novels, she rhapsodized about booze, beauty, jacarandas, and, above all else, her native stomping grounds of Southern California.
-Whether describing a stunning angle of sunlight, the many sorts of SoCal winds, or a perfect crate of Chavez-approved grapes, she wrote with such extravagant style that you found yourself falling in love with Los Angeles even if you’d always considered it a cultural wasteland.
+Whether succumbing to a stunning angle of sunlight, the many sorts of SoCal winds, or a perfect crate of Chavez-approved grapes, she wrote with such extravagant style that you found yourself falling in love with Los Angeles even if you’d always considered it a cultural wasteland.

 When I first discovered Babitz, I had no idea of her It Girl status.
 Prowling a yard sale at age ten, I found a copy of her second book, Slow Days Fast Company, and devoured it without grasping a quarter of the references.
 (Poppers?
 A ménage à trois?
 It all made me so very hungry.)
 Her well-read, half-bred, doggedly unwed perceptions resonate with me to this day.
 They do so with anyone who objects to “niceness” on the grounds that it precludes too much pleasure and too many points.

 Babitz was living proof that rock-and-roll decadence also could be elegant and that muses could be the sharpest tacks in the room.
 Her writing was so lush and so arch – so sexy and so smart – that she made you believe lush and arch were not mutually exclusive.
 (Gloria Steinem and Angela Davis already had shown us sexy and smart were not mutually exclusive.)
 Only Eve could inspire you to buy seven caftans and all the ingredients of a tequila sunrise after reading only ten pages of her books.
 The cocaine and caviar were optional.